 Rolling and Cutting Homemade Dog Treat Dough into Tiny Treats

-No Rolling?
-No Problem!
-Pressing and Cutting Dog Treat Dough into Tiny Treats
+No-Roll Pressing and Cutting Dog Treat Dough into Tiny Treats

 Bake the treats, the remove from the oven, cool slightly and break or cut apart.
 The scoring lines make it easy to break apart the baked treats into even pieces.
 Treats baked in a big sheet may hold more moisture during baking.
 You can return the treats to the oven if you’d like to bake the pieces a little more like a doggy biscotti or transfer them to a dehydrator.